 Help us place our digitised maps

 Are you interested in local history and old maps?
 Would you like to explore historic places across the globe?
 If so, you can help the British Library.
-You can quickly create an online 3-D visualisation (with Google Earth) of these rare documents and compare the past with the present.
+You can quickly create an overlay of historic maps on current mapping and compare the past with the present.

 - Zoom into the old map enough to read it, and then find the corresponding location on the modern map.
 Use the gazetteer at the top if necessary.
-Click on the “This map” tab to access the map's title and a description.
+Click on the “This map” tab for more information.

 - Click on one map to assign a point, then assign a point at the same location on the other map.

-- Assign as many points as you can over the entire map, being sure to extend as far to the edges as possible.
+- Assign as many points as you can over the entire map (minimum of three).

 - Click the red “Save” button in the upper right when you are finished.